nickyblanch/Spotify/README.md

 # graphics.py
 This is a graphics module that I used to create the GUI.
 It is a slightly modified version of the Tkinter package.
 Credit for compiling this package goes to Benjamin Dicken at benjdd.com.

+# IMPORTANT
+Before either program will work, the user must enter their own client ID, client secret, and Spotify username into the appropriate areas in the 'setup()' function in both the spotify_player.py and spotify_graphics.py documents.
+For security reasons, I omitted my own ID, secret, and username.